TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 25/Genesis 25.10.md

 ---

-the field which Abraham purchased of the children of Heth: there was Abraham buried, and Sarah his wife.
+the field which Abraham purchased of the children of Heth.
+Abraham was buried there with Sarah, his wife.